-In the following example, we simulated a sports-like scene with an extremely fast moving object (of the type shown in Fig. 1) recorded by many video cameras (in our example, 18 cameras).
+object (of the type shown in Fig. 1) recorded by many video cameras (in our example - 18 cameras).
 We examined the performance of temporal SR in the presence of both strong motion aliasing and strong motion blur.

 To simulate such a scenario, we recorded a single video sequence of a slow moving object (a basketball bouncing on the ground).
-We temporally blurred the sequence using a large (9-frame) blur kernel (to simulate a large exposure time), followed by a large subsampling in time by a factor of 1:30 (to simulate a low frame-rate camera).
-Such a process results in 18 low temporal-resolution sequences of a very fast dynamic event having an "exposure-time" of about $\frac{1}{3}$ of its frame-time and temporally subsampled with arbitrary starting frames.
-Each generated "low-resolution" sequence contains seven frames.
-Three of the 18 sequences are presented in Figs. 8a, 8b, and 8c.
-To visually display the dynamic event, we superimposed all seven frames in each sequence.
-Each ball in the superimposed image represents the location of the ball at a different frame.
-None of the 18 low-resolution sequences captures the correct trajectory of the ball.
-Due to the severe motion aliasing, the perceived ball trajectory is roughly a smooth curve, while the true trajectory was more like a cycloid (the ball jumped five times on the floor).
-Furthermore, the shape of the ball is completely distorted in all of the input image frames due to the strong motion blur.
+We temporally blurred the sequence using a large (9-frame) blur kernel(to simulate a large exposure time), followed by a large subsampling in time by factor of 1 : 30 (to simulate a low frame-rate camera).
+Such a process results in 18 low temporal-resolution sequences of a very fast dynamic event having an "exposure-time" of about $\frac{1}{3}$ of its frame-time, and temporally sub-sampled with arbitrary starting frames.
+Each generated "low-resolution" sequence contains 7 frames.
+Three of the 18 sequences are presented in Fig 8.a-c.
+To visually display the dynamic event, we super-imposed all 7 frames in each sequence.
+Each ball in the super-imposed image represents the location of the ball at a different frame.
+None of the 18 low resolution sequences captures the correct trajectory of the ball.
+Due to the severe motion aliasing, the perceived ball trajectory is roughly a smooth curve, while the true trajectory was more like a cycloid (the ball jumped 5 times on the floor).
+Furthermore, the shape of the ball is completely distorted in all input image frames, due to the strong motion blur.